June is National Homeownership Month

 • This often translates into rents between $1,500 and $2,000 a month.

-• Families need to earn $60k – $80k per year to afford that, which is beyond the reach of low-to-moderate income consumers.
+• Families need to earn $60k – $80k per year to afford that, which is beyond reach of low-to-moderate income customers.

 Why the Squeeze?